amirfefer/blueprints-dev-blog/README.md

 ### 1. Create and Customize a Red Hat Linux Image via blueprints

 Red Hat cloud services allow you to create and customize Red Hat Enterprise Linux (RHEL) images using blueprints.
 Create a blueprint for your **golden image**, modify it over time as your needs change, and use it to build and deploy images on demand.
-Here's how to do it, Let's create a blueprint for our Apache Demo:
+Here's how to do it, Let's create a blueprint for our Apache demo:

 ![blueprint wizard](blueprint_wizard.png)